avijit1258/computer_graphics_lab/README.md

 ## Interactive UI

-##cohen-shutherland line clipping algorithm
+## Cohen-shutherland line clipping algorithm

-# Circle Draw using "Bressenham's algorithm"
+## Circle Draw using "Bressenham's algorithm"

-# "Bressenham's algorithm" for Straight Line implemented for all possible values of slope , m .
+## "Bressenham's algorithm" for Straight Line implemented for all possible values of slope , m .

-windows there is an error in using graphics.h .
+### windows there is an error in using graphics.h .
 There is a popular video to do so . everything

-of the video works good . but libbgi.a file sized 123kb is not ok . use the libbgin.a file
+### of the video works good . but libbgi.a file sized 123kb is not ok . use the libbgin.a file

-in the repo.
+### in the repo.